lukastrop/VCS_20221013_Eneba_test_project/src/test/java/readme/readme.md

    Expected result: The shopping cart notification should contain that we have "2 products" added.

-7. Shopping cart remove all items test: `Marketplace page`
+8. Shopping cart remove items test: `Marketplace page`
    - Click on first item from product list;
    - Click "Add to cart" button;
    - Click "Continue shopping" button in popup window;